TRANSPORTATION SAFETY IN CENTRAL OKLAHOMA

 Walk to School – October 4: On this special day, students, parents, and educators from some schools in the Central Oklahoma region will come together to embrace the benefits of walking.
 Walk to School Day not only promotes physical fitness but also instills valuable lessons of pedestrian safety in our youth.

-The Street Project Documentary: On October 12, join ACOG, Watch for Me OK and OHSO, for the screening of The Street Project Documentary which highlights the troubling trend of increasing deaths of pedestrian and bicyclists on American streets and what factors and policies contribute to the current situation.
+The Street Project Documentary: Join ACOG, Watch for Me OK and OHSO, for the screening of The Street Project Documentary which highlights the troubling trend of increasing deaths of pedestrian and bicyclists on American streets and what factors and policies contribute to the current situation.
 Followed by a 20–30-minute discussion with professionals in urban planning, public health, law enforcement, and city government on what decisions and changes can be made to make streets safer for all.

 Staff Contacts